apostolosr/librarycoreapi/README.md

 - Books can only be added for parties with the "Author" role
 - Reservations can only be created for parties with the "Customer" role
 - The system tracks the full lifecycle: Reserved → Borrowed → Returned
-- Background worker (`RabbitMQEventConsumer`) for storing events retrieved from the message broker currently consumes all events as a POC.
-This could be enhanced to include multiple workers handling messages routed per entity, e.g., `books.*`, `parties.*`, etc.